LiEnby/Aurora/README.md

 AURORA_HYTALE_COM=.1:59313
 ```

--> this works because despite `http://127.0.0.1:59313` being too long normally.
+-> this works because despite `http://127.0.0.1:59313` being too long (>10 chars) normally.

  .. because the subdomain is stored seperately (i.e `https://sessions.`) and appended to the `hytale.com` domain;

  .. then will result (after processing) as the URL .. `http://127.0.0.1:59313`

  .. .. using this method you can get a maximum length of (24) characters,

-  as thats the size of the smallest subdomain `https://tools.`
+  as thats the size of the smallest subdomain `https://tools.` (its used for bug reports iirc;)
-  (as used in bug reports.)

 # Usage: